 Meaning Making Machines

 Meaning Making Machines.
-Psychology Fanatic article header image
+Psychology Fanatic article feature image

 We are meaning making machines.
 When Susan doesn’t respond to a text, with no other credible information, our wheels churn, giving her absence meaning: “She’s mad at me.”
 We are driven to seek meaning.
 We are not satisfied with the simple facts—we want to know why.